 A: They do.
 The CPA exam requires 150 college credit hours (along with other requirements).
 Most students graduate with 128 college credit hours and obtain the remaining credit hours by completing the Master of Science in Accounting.
 Our MS Accounting program not only helps you obtain those hours, but it also sharpens your analytical skills to get you ready for the profession and has built-in CPA review courses to further prepare you for the exam.

 Q: What are the most desirable career outcomes among BSACC students?

 A: To be employed in your chosen field.
-That might be as a CPA at a CPA firm for you, as a forensic accountant with the FBI for someone else, or as a tax accountant for another student.
+That might be as a CPA at a CPA firm, as a forensic accountant with the FBI, or as a tax accountant.